 • more effectiveness in dealing with conflict.

-Changes are challenging but they do not have to become a deal breaker.
+Changes are challenging but do not have to become a deal breaker.
 Having an unhappy marriage after your baby is automatic.

 My advice is to get ready before the baby arrives!